 Malcolm R. (Mack) Powell, Ph.D., Professor; immunology and infectious diseases

-Sabine J. Rundle, Ph.D., Associate Professor and Graduate Program Director; molecular biology of plant development
+Sabine J. Rundle, Ph.D., Associate Professor; molecular biology of plant development

-Anjana Sharma, Ph.D., Instructor; microbiology, plant biology, human biology.
+Anjana Sharma, Ph.D., Instructor; microbiology, plant biology, general biology.

 Robert Youker, Ph.D., Assistant Professor; molecular biology; protein dynamics involved in apical sorting, signal transduction, and cellular quality control pathways.